-First-Year Composition at UAA consists of ENGL A111 and four 200-level courses that satisfy the university's General Education Requirement.
+First-Year Composition at UAA consists of ENGL A111 and one or more of four 200-level courses that satisfy the university's General Education Requirement in Written Communication Skills.
+(You can see the full list of General Education Requirements for Baccalaureate Degrees in the UAA Catalog.)

 The university has established GER student outcomes for written communication skills GER courses